francabrera/ibmqx-user-guides/rst/beginners-guide/002-Introduction/001-Introduction.rst

-**We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through this guide and explore the sample quantum scores on the IBM Q experience.**
+**We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through this guide and explore the sample quantum scores on the IBM Q Experience.**